MikaelGRA/InfluxDB.Client/README.md

 }
 ```

-The goal is that there will be linq-to-influx provider that allows you to use LINQ to execute queries.
+The goal is that there will be an linq-to-influx provider that allows you to use LINQ to execute queries.
 But for now, you must write the queries yourself.

 ### Using dynamic classes